Bayreuth's most beautiful sides: From baroque to bathing fun

 Gardens and parks

-The small Bavarian town on the Red Main has made a name for itself not only as a film set for Tatort or as the venue for the famous Bayreuth Festival.
-Bayreuth offers so many other charming attractions.
+The small Bavarian town on the Red Main has not only made a name for itself as a film set for Tatort or as the venue for the famous Bayreuth Festival.
+Bayreuth offers so many more charming attractions.

 Between architectural masterpieces and Richard Wagner